 6. Improves Blood Circulation

 Hot water expands your arteries and veins, allowing for better blood circulation throughout the body (8).
-This also can regulate your blood pressure levels.
+This also can regulate your blood pressure levels and promote joint health.

 7. Relieves Pain

 We saw that hot water could boost circulation and improve blood flow.
-Though no research has directly linked hot water intake to pain relief, it might help.
+Though no research has directly linked hot water intake to pain relief and inflammation, it might help.

 People usually use heat packs to reduce pain.
 So, drinking hot water might ease the internal pain.
 But do note that heat can also aggravate swelling.
 Hence, you may consult your doctor in this regard.